eshabaweja/buckeye-job-bot/docs/AI4SE.md

 listener @ background.js:72
 ```
 - The URL uses myworkday.com (not myworkdayjobs.com), which isn't in the manifest permissions.
 Updating the manifest to include myworkday.com made it work!
+- Next: upload resume on Quick Apply, then click Next
+- No inputs on My Experience page, click Next again
+- My Experience page: Detects the page using [data-automation-id="taskOrchCurrentItemLabel"] → clicks Next
+- Application Questions page asks: Are you an employee of OSU and Are you a student at OSU?
+Must answer using answers to those questions from local storage
+-